Updated July 15, 2025

 Maine’s economy is deeply intertwined with Canada’s.
 70% of Maine’s imports come from Canada, and about 48% of Maine exports go to Canada in return.
 Maine and Canada exchanged over $6 billion in two-way trade in 2024, supporting over 60,000 good-paying jobs.
 Maine’s economy will be directly impacted in many ways, including:

-• Depressed tourism: Canada called for its citizens to avoid vacationing in the US as retaliation.
+- Depressed tourism: Canada called for its citizens to avoid vacationing in the US as retaliation.
 In 2023, Canadians accounted for 5% of Maine visitors.
 They spent more than $450 million in Maine, generating over $800 million in economic impact and $67 million in state and local tax revenue.
-Land crossings from Canada to Maine were down 35% in April.
+Land crossings from Canada to Maine are down dramatically, with 340,000 fewer people crossing into Maine from Canada between February and June compared to last year.
 The Maine office of tourism expects a 9.5% drop in international visitors overall.
 This significant decline will have a serious impact on Maine’s economy.

 What was learned from Trump’s last trade war?